Getting a bunch of negative user reviews is not automatically a 'review bomb'

 I looked at the 'mixed' Steam user reviews at around the time of that tweet, and it's easy to see why Mediatonic would've felt upset by dismissive reviews like "alot of server issues atm" or "potato server."
 Watching your overall Steam rating plummet due to a temporary technical problem has to be heartbreaking.

 A "review bomb" is a semi-coordinated effort to tank a game's user rating as a form of protest.
 It begins when a group is united by shared anger over some element of a game or something a developer said.
-It can develop more-or-less organically, snowballing from a few negative reviews into hundreds, but it has to be about making a group statement, not just "I tried the game but it isn't working right now" or "I don't think this game is fun."
-Someone participating in a review bomb probably heard about the reason for the review bombing outside of the game.
+It can develop more-or-less organically, snowballing from a few negative reviews into hundreds, but it has to be about making a group statement, not just a bunch people individually saying, "I tried the game but it isn't working right now" or "I don't think this game is fun."
+Someone participating in a review bomb probably heard about the reason for the review bomb outside of the game.

 Here are some reasons games have been review bombed: